just-hacked/Anon-sms/README.md

 # Anon-sms

-# Note :- You can ony send messages to your own number
+# Note :- You can only send messages to your own number
 ![image](https://user-images.githubusercontent.com/49268327/207096836-18969142-3ce6-47de-b143-c67e15c347f3.png)